AhmedFrz/Final-Project/README.md

 Convert the pandas dataframe df_pre to a numpy array; to enable computation and normalize the data.

-The final step is creating the model and checking for feature imprtance.
+The final step is creating the model and checking for feature importance.

 This concludes that stringency index is the highest predictor for total cases and total deaths.